A member of the Bromeliaceae family, the Ananas genus consists of 9 species,

 are present, soil must be sterilized or fumigated.

-Fertilizer should be high nitrogen (N), potassium (K), and
+Fertilize: Fertilizer should be high in nitrogen, potassium, and iron,

-Other nutrients sometimes including K are applied as foliar sprays or
+Other nutrients, sometimes including potassium, are applied as foliar sprays or

-through a drip irrigation system, or by both methods, during the plant
+through a drip irrigation system, or both, during the plant growth cycle.

 Crowns are planted 2" deep, slips and suckers are planted 4" deep.

-leaves and remaining fruit flesh is removed, the crown is allowed to dry
+leaves and remaining fruit flesh is scooped off, and the crown is planted into moist soil immediately.

 from the upper base of the leaves just under the fruit, and usually appear